 What Others Are Saying

-- CNET reported that there was a lawsuit filed against Charter Communications.
-“New York's attorney general is suing the second-largest cable operator in the US, claiming the company lied about internet speeds.”
-The majority of their customers in the New York region were receiving an average of 80% slower speeds than they were paying for.
+According to CNET, “New York's attorney general is suing the second-largest cable operator in the US, claiming the company lied about internet speeds.”
+The majority of its customers in the New York region were receiving an average of 80% slower speeds than they were paying for.
 The suit was against Time Warner specifically, in regards to its performance before the merger.
-Charter has since worked to improve the performance for their collective customers.
+Charter has since worked to improve the performance for its collective customers.

-- Mediacom: A high speed provider that offers speed ranging from 60 Mbps to 1,000 Mbps.
+A high-speed provider that offers speed ranging from 60 Mbps to 1,000 Mbps.
 You can also choose from a range of data options: 400 GB to 6,000 GB.
 Both of its max caps are more than the majority will need.
 Be wary of its customer service though, as Mediacom consistently tanks in rankings.

-- Cox Communications: One of the few providers that offer speeds below 10 Mbps.
-Though 5 Mbps will cost you $30 in most cities— a terrible value in comparison to other providers.
-For $10 more you can 50 Mbps with Charter Spectrum.
+One of the few providers that offer speeds below 10 Mbps, although 5 Mbps will cost you $30 in most cities (a terrible value in comparison to other providers).
+For $10 more, you can 50 Mbps with Charter Spectrum.

 Charter Spectrum is a promising internet provider with some great promotional deals.
-If they’re available at your address, consider bundling to take full advantage of price cuts and free services.
+If it’s available at your address, consider bundling to take full advantage of price cuts and free services.